aadetritawara/PersonalFinanceTracker/README.md

 about their finances.
 This application can be used by *anyone* who wants to manage their personal finances.

 This application will allow users to log and see all their expenses and earnings.
-Expenses will be flagged by a category such as "groceries"; this will allow the user to see their total spending per category.
+Expenses will be flagged by a category such as "groceries".
+This will allow the user to see their total spending per category.

 *Why?*

 This project was of interest to me because as a university student, I tend to struggle with managing my personal finances.
 There are a lot of untracked expenses that make me unnecessarily overspend in categories such as shopping or entertainment.
-With this application, I hope to make the process of personal finance tracking more transparent and easier to manage.
+With this application, I hope to make the process of finding where you're overspending more transparent.
 ___
 ## User Stories:
 ___